-Long-crowing breeds are recognized by the APA (American Poultry Association) and are very rare chickens.
+Long-crowing breeds are not recognized by the APA (American Poultry Association) and are very rare chickens.
 Though the longest recorded crow was ~25 seconds, Long-crowers have been known to extend a single crow for over 30 seconds (Read more of this article for a recording!)…

 Long Crowing Chicken Rarity: